corda/corda-docs/content/en/docs/cenm/1.3/network-map.md

 ## Configuration

-Similar to the Identity Manager the main elements that need to be configured for the network map service are:
+Similar to the Identity Manager the main elements that need to be configured for the Network Map Service are:

 * [Address](#address)